Eating sugar in pregnancy

-If you follow the healthy pregnancy diet, you can see there is not a lot of refined sugar in it.
+If you follow the healthy pregnancy diet, you’ve probably already noticed, it doesn’t contain a lot of refined sugar.
 Among refined sugars we eat every day, is white crystalline sugar, brown sugar, corn syrup, and fruit sugar.

-After you eat sugar, blood sugar is rapidly increased, which causes high levels of insulin.
+After you consume sugar, your blood sugar rapidly increases, which causes high levels of insulin.
 That is a hormone that “removes” blood sugar from your blood.
 More sugar you eat, more insulin is in your blood.
-That can quickly lower your blood sugar below the normal limit.
+High insulin levels further lower your blood sugar below the standard level very quickly.

 Because of that, the desire for sugar is present again.
 You are moving in the circle, where you have a constant craving for sugar.

-If you eat too much sugar, it can cross the placenta and increase baby’s blood sugar levels.
-Because of that baby’s body produce more insulin, which can lead to higher birth weight.
+If you eat too much sugar, it can cross the placenta and increase the baby’s blood sugar levels.
+Because of that baby’s body produces more insulin, which can lead to higher birth weight.
 That can lead to complications during delivery or premature birth.